HimoriK/computer-science/README.md

 # Summary

-Learn Computer Science with a clear curriculum of curated materials.
+Learn Computer Science with a free curated curriculum.
 I want to make one thing clear: There is [no easy way](https://i.stack.imgur.com/KICI7.png) to learn about this stuff, there are [quick ways,](https://www.businessinsider.com/cfpb-states-sue-prehired-predatory-student-debt-tech-bootcamp-isa-2023-7?op=1) yes.
 Not [easy](https://www.irishtimes.com/news/education/concern-over-drop-out-rates-in-computer-science-courses-1.2491751) ways though.
 The quickest way, is to not waste your time with pointless mediocre courses when you could instead pick up a free book and teach yourself.
 That's 1 big book, or 3 specialized smaller books.
 To prove my point, before you consider going on Coursera, search for a popular [programming language